 Among the other sports where the Filipinos have gained international recognition are billiards (notably nine ball), 10-pin bowling, boxing and chess.

 Filipinos eat rice, sweet potatoes, vegetables, bananas, bread, soup, fish or chicken.

 - 2 cups evaporated milk

 - 1/2 cup caramel sauce

 Beat the egg yolks in a bowl, adding milk, sugar and flavoring.
-Pour into a one-quart mold or a pie dish.
+Pour into a 1-quart mold or a pie dish.
 Place dish in a large pan filled with water below the rim of the dish.
-Bake for one hour at 375 degrees.
+Bake for 1 hour at 375 degrees.
 Cool, then slice.

 Here are some ways to say the same thing in the many different dialects in the Philippines: